-with a- coefficient for tidal variation, b-atmosphere pressure, c-precipitation, and e-geodynamical signal.
+Where a- is coefficient for tidal variation, b-atmosphere pressure, c-precipitation e-geodynamical signal.

 Water level and atmospheric pressure are measured directly at boreholes.
 Theoretical data for tidal variations are generated by the program GRAV.
-To determine the, stress conditions in the aquifer after strong earthquake, Dobrovolsky's $e=10^{-1, 3M-8, 19}/R^3$ equation has been applied.
-In the catalog, we select earthquakes, which are strong enough to affect boreholes' sites (Fig. 1).
+To determine the, stress conditions in the aquifer after strong earthquake, Dobrovolsky's $e=10^{1,3M-8,19}/R^3$ equation has been applied.